What is Makespace?

 Can I hold an event in Makespace?

-We want to encourage events that focus on doing/making/problem solving over events that are entirely about talking, as there are other spaces that serve those purposes.
+Yes!
+(If you are a member – or can find a member who is prepared to host the event.)
+That’s one of the reasons we exist.
+Many events are run by Makespace Members, and must follow our Events Policy.
+We encourage events that focus on doing/making/problem solving over events that are entirely about talking, as there are other spaces that serve those purposes.

-If you really want to run an exciting event in Makespace and you can’t find some Members to host you, post on our Google Group or email email@example.com and please give us plenty of notice to work out whether we can host your event (remember we are all volunteers!), and bear in mind that we may not be able to host all events.
+If you really want to run an exciting event in Makespace and you can’t find some Members to host it – and don’t want to join – post on our Google Group or email management <at> makespace.org.
+Please give plenty of notice, and bear in mind that you may not find anyone who wants to host the event.

 Can I bring my friend?